ssha-org/ssha_web/content/awards/president_award.md

 A $1000 prize is awarded annually for a meritorious first work by an early-career scholar.
 Entrants are judged on scholarly significance, interdisciplinary reach, and methodological innovativeness within monographs analyzing past structures and events and change over time.
 Books with a copyright date of the previous year that are published within eight years of the author's Ph.D. are eligible for consideration.

 Submissions for the 2019 SSHA Presidents Book Award will open soon.
-Submissions with a postmark of June 30 (or earlier) will be accepted.
+Submissions with a postmark of July 20 (or earlier) will be accepted.
 Late entries will not be considered.
 Authors or publishers wishing to nominate a book should mail an author’s curriculum vitae and a copy of the nominated book to each member of the award committee.

-*The award committee for 2019 will be posted soon.*
+***IMPORTANT: The deadline for submissions has been extended to July 20, 2019.***

+### Award Committee

+- Leah Boustan, Chair (Princeton University, Economics)
+Industrial Relations Section
+Louis A Simpson Intl Building
+Princeton University
+Princeton NJ 08544
+- Michael Fortner (City University of New York, Political Science)
+4306 Walnut Street
+Philadelphia, PA 19104
+- Keri Leigh Merritt (Atlanta, GA, Historian)
+523 McKoy Street
+Decatur, GA 30030
+- Sasha Mullally (University of New Brunswick, History)
+Professor of History, Associate Dean of Graduate Studies
+University of New Brunswick
+120 Tilley Hall, 9 MacAulay Lane
+PO Box 4400, Fredericton, NB
+CANADA  E3B 5A3
+- Nancy Tatarek (Ohio University, Anthropology)
+2649 Two Ridge Ave
+Lancaster, OH 43130
+- William C. Block (SSHA, Executive Director)
+SSHA Presidents Book Award
+391 Pine Tree Rd
+Ithaca, NY 14850

 ### Past Winners